szkf/i18node.js/README.md

 ### Plurals

 There can only be one plural in the phrase.
-Support for multiple coming soon.
+Support for multiple in one phrase coming soon.
 Pluralisation is provided by the [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules/PluralRules)

 ```js